freemakers/freemaker-wiki/About This Wiki.md

 This is a wiki whose display and modifications are managed by [Freeki](/wiki/Projects/Freeki/Project%20Description#).
 Content is stored primarily in Markdown format, with the following special directories:

 - **/.branding**  - Theming for this instance of Freeki content is stored here.
+- **/.branding-readonly**  - Theming for the read-only website view of the content is stored here.
 - **/.templates** - Extra templates unique to this instance of Freeki are stored here.